azoth-lang/azoth.language.reference/src/internal-references.md

 ## Internal Variable References

 An internal variable reference provides a mutable reference to a field inside an object or an element in an array.
-Just like simple variable references, they may refer to both value types and reference types.
+Just like mutable variable references, they may refer to both value types and reference types.

 ```grammar